 He speaks of that river's freezing as a common event.
-Many passages of HORACE suppose the streets of ROME full of snow and ice.
-We should have more certainty with regard to this point, had the ancients known the use of thermometers: But their writers, without intending it, give us information, sufficient to convince us, that the winters are now much more temperate at ROME than formerly.
-At present the TYBER no more freezes at ROME than the NILE at CAIRO.
-The ROMANS esteem the winters very rigorous, if the snow lie two days, and if one see for eight and forty hours a few icicles hang from a fountain that has a north exposure."
+Many passages of Horace suppose the streets of Rome full of snow and ice.
+We should have more certainty with regard to this point, had the ancients known the use of thermometers: But their writers, without intending it, give us information sufficient to convince us, that the winters are now much more temperate at Rome t Vol. II. sec.
+16.